paralogical/rarest-move-in-chess/README.md

 Why is this written in zig?
 Just for funzies

 ## Results

+_**Update**: This repo now contains additional data from 2024.
+The analysis shown in this README does not include this updated data.
+Use `zig build run -- analyze partialResults/` to see the analysis with updated data.
+This includes people achieving the "rarest move"._

 I analyzed all of the [rated game data from lichess](https://database.lichess.org/#standard_games) between July 2014 and December 2023.